mzc796/SDN-Lab-4/README.md

 6. Now, only use 1 flow entry on each switch to forward both UDP and TCP packets.

 7. Suppose switch 1 is the monitor, set one flow entry to forward the packets of this TCP connection to the controller, but not other TCP connections.

+   Refer to `tcp_filter.sh`

+8. We can also set a flow entry to forward packets to the controller and a normal output port.

+   Refer to `tcp_mirror.sh`